bcoe/smtproutes/README.markdown

 Running a Server
 ----------------

-The server is a thin abstraction on top of Secure-SMTPD (https://github.com/bcoe/secure-smtpd) hence:
+The server is a thin abstraction on top of secure-smtpd (https://github.com/bcoe/secure-smtpd)w:

 * SSL is supported.
 * Basic SMTP authentication is supported.

-Create an instance of the server using the same options specified in the secure-smtpd project.
+Create an instance of the server using any of the configuration options specified in the secure-smtpd project.

 ```python
 from smtproutes import Server